25prabhu10/notes/docs/Concepts/AWS/AWS_Integration_and_Messaging.md

 - In case you need fan out + ordering + deduplication

-### SNS – Message Filtering
+### SNS - Message Filtering

-- JSON policy used to filter messages sent to SNS topic’s subscriptions
+- JSON policy used to filter messages sent to SNS topic's subscriptions
-- If a subscription doesn’t have a filter policy, it receives every message
+- If a subscription doesn't have a filter policy, it receives every message

 ## Kinesis